Are Employees Building up Online Stores and Sabotaging Profit Margins?

 One has to wonder if they are looking at how one is depleting the other.

-Sheila, another friend, when looking to purchase a $1500 chandelier from another brick-and-mortar store, was told something similar by another young salesperson.
+Another friend, Sheila, was looking to purchase a $1500 chandelier from another brick-and-mortar store when another young salesperson told her something similar.
 She was advised to put the fixture in her online cart and close it out.

 Why would retail employees give away the profit by doing something like that?